 RP: It’s the consequence.
-If you play around with formats, you can easily get out of the standard.
+If you play around with formats, you can easily fall out of the standard models.

-MJO: If you take the whole phrase we invented: Military Danceable Space Music and/or Fluxus Techno, then maybe you could connect that to some kind of Fluxus ideas already.
+MJO: If you take the whole phrase we invented: Military Danceable Space Music and/or Fluxus Techno, then maybe you could straight off connect that to some kind of Fluxus ideas.
 The neo-Dada, Fluxus movement is something that we’re extremely loosely connected to, maybe not at all, but somehow we do identify with some of their principles and ideas.
 We’re in flux, N.M.O. is in flux.

 Could you elaborate?

-RP: Yes, we are relatively informed about last century art movements.
-But it’s not like when we do a new piece we base it on some Marcel Duchamp writings or we revisit Allan Kaprow.
-Rather than seeing a direct connection, I’d say it’s an influence more in a mind-set type of way, being able to connect things outside the musical box.
+RP: Yes, we are relatively informed about last century’s art movements.
+But it’s not like, when we do a new piece, we base it on some Marcel Duchamp writings or we revisit Allan Kaprow.
+Rather than seeing a direct connection, I’d say the influence is rather manifested in a mind-set type of way, being able to connect things outside the musical box.

 MJO: Maybe it’s about combining things that are unlikely to go together.
-A Fluxus piece could be to climb on a tree and sit on a branch and saw off the branch you’re sitting on.
-To a certain degree, we’re doing this: making impossible tasks for ourselves, trying to penetrate the club scene by using military drumming, odd meters and fitness might be a bit like that.
+A Fluxus piece could be: to climb on a tree and sit on a branch and saw off the branch you’re sitting on.
+To a certain degree, we’re doing this.
+Making impossible tasks for ourselves, trying to penetrate the club scene by using military drumming, odd meters, and fitness, might be a bit like that.
 But adding absurdity as a possible parameter and also keeping some self-irony intact I think is not only interesting, but also necessary in order for N.M.O. to exist.
-We come from pretty different backgrounds and have very different starting points, and in fact it was probably unlikely that our collaboration would work to begin with, but by borrowing and meeting at some of these old ideas and juxtaposing it with our own influences we somehow managed to make a bunch of music together.
+We come from pretty different backgrounds and have very different starting points, and in fact it was probably unlikely that our collaboration would work to begin with, but by borrowing and meeting at some of these old ideas and juxtaposing them with our own influences, we somehow managed to make a bunch of music together.